encounterplus/Harvester-Adventure/3 Campsite.md

 column-after-property: Misty Escape
 traits:
   - name: Regeneration
-    description: "The vampire regains 10 hit points at the start of its turn if it has at least 1 hit point and isn’t in sunlight or running water.
-If the vampire takes radiant damage or damage from holy water, this trait doesn’t function at the start of the vampire’s next turn."
+    description: "The Harvester regains 10 hit points at the start of its turn if it has at least 1 hit point and isn’t in sunlight or running water.
+If the Harvester takes radiant damage or damage from holy water, this trait doesn’t function at the start of the Harvester’s next turn."
   - name: Misty Escape
-    description: "When it drops to 0 hit points outside its resting place, the vampire transforms into a cloud of mist instead of falling Unconscious, provided that it isn’t in sunlight or running water.
+    description: "When it drops to 0 hit points outside its resting place, the Harvester transforms into a cloud of mist instead of falling Unconscious, (regardless of sunlight or running water).
 If it can’t transform, it is destroyed.
-While it has 0 hit points in mist form, it can’t revert to its vampire form, and it must reach its resting place within 2 hours or be destroyed.
-Once in its resting place, it reverts to its vampire form.
-It is then Paralyzed until it regains at least 1 hit point.
+While it has 0 hit points in mist form, it can’t revert to its humanoid form, and it must reach its resting place within 2 hours or be destroyed.
+Once in its resting place, it reverts to its humanoid form at full hitpoints!
+If it rests anywhere outside of its lair, then is then Paralyzed until it regains at least 1 hit point.
 After spending 1 hour in its resting place with 0 hit points, it regains 1 hit point."
   - name: Weaknesses
     description: "The Harvester has the following flaws: